Mallee (habit): Farming on mallee land

 A few years later the stump jump plough was invented on the Yorke Peninsula by Richard Bowyer Smith and perfected by his brother, Clarence Herbert Smith.
 This machine had individually movable ploughshares, enabling the whole plough to move over stumps rather than having to steer around them, and proved a great success.

 Uses of the term

 The term is applied to both the tree itself and the whole plant community in which it predominates, giving rise to the classification of mallee woodlands and shrublands as one of Australia's major vegetation groups.
-This in turn has given rise to regions referred to as "the Mallee" in Victoria and South Australia and Western Australia.

 Several common names of eucalypt species have "mallee" in them, such as the Blue Mountains mallee (Eucalyptus stricta) and blue mallee (E. gamophylla and E. polybractea).

-The malleefowl is a bird characteristic of mallee habitat.

 The term is used in the phrase strong as a mallee bull, and is colloquially used is for any remote or isolated area, or as a synonym for outback.